Britain By Train — 8 On And Off-Track Tips

 Birmingham New Street

-Birmingham New Street is another station which boasts high levels of customer satisfaction.
-The West Midlands rail hub was fully redeveloped in 2015 and boasts a choice of cool restaurants, including an in-house Five Guys burger joint — perfect for a pit-stop.
+Birmingham New Street is another station that boasts high levels of customer satisfaction.
+The West Midlands rail hub was fully redeveloped in 2015 and boasts a choice of cool restaurants, including an in-house Five Guys burger joint — perfect for a pit stop.